 While a La Niña winter isn’t an absolute guarantee (this is Mother Nature after all), there are plenty of signs that point to a good winter when she comes around.

-In the 1973/74 season, when La Niña came through, Whistler Blackcomb set their snow base record of 504 centimetres (198 inches / 16.5 feet), which still holds to this day.
-More recently, we’ve seen La Nina years in 2009/10, 2010/11, 2011/12, 2016/17, 2017/18, 2020/21 and 2021/22.
-The top five snowiest months of the year in the past 10 years have all occurred in La Niña years.
+In the 1973/74 season, when La Niña came through, Whistler Blackcomb set their monthly snow base record of 504 centimetres (198 inches / 16.5 feet), which still holds to this day.
+More recently, we’ve seen La Niña years in 2009/10, 2010/11, 2011/12, 2016/17, 2017/18, 2020/21, 2021/22 and 2022/23.
+During the last fifteen years, the top four snowiest winters have been La Niña years.

 When Will the Snow Come?